peffis/yaws_api_ext/README.md

 delivered and we have the final state - the argument is the Final State).

-There is also a handle_large_body/4 that you can use if your initial state does not have to be computed and can be given directly.
-Then you do not supply the UserArg and instead of a fun to compute the initial state you simply supply your initial state.

 Example:
 ```erlang
 -record(test_state, {chunks = []}).